Fen1kanim/MPOS-omega-/README.md

 ## Project structure

 Well.
 In the core directory (./) you can see the GPL License,
-README.md (this file), main.py, keywords.json and 2 directorys.
+README.md (this file), main.py, keywords.json and 2 directories.
 You should run main.py to start start the programm.
 Every command can be printed in differend ways.
 As example, you can write cls or clear to clear the terminal.